WHAT’S SO SPECIAL ABOUT MAGNESIUM?

 Is necessary for proper transportation of certain nutrients in the body.

-- This mineral is needed for transport of calcium, silica, vitamin D, vitamin K, and magnesium.
+- This mineral is needed for transport of calcium, silica, vitamin D, vitamin K, and mg.

 - So, even if your diet is sufficient in these other nutrients, they won’t get to their destination without magnesium.